 The violin or fiddle parts were found by Kaplan on the Inuit site of Akulialuk 1 and in Ungava Bay by Lucien Turner.
 These instrument parts are not European-style violins but rather more likely Inuit-style tautirut.

 There is very little confirmed evidence for musical instruments in the precontact period in the Province.
-As far as I know there is no evidence for musical instruments from either the Recent Indian or Intermediate Indian periods.
-In her PhD thesis released in 2012 Patty Wells speculated that a collection of highly polished bead-like pieces from the Palaeoeskimo site of Phillip’s Garden may have been from the inside of a rattle.
+As far as I know, there is no evidence for musical instruments from either the Recent Period or Intermediate Period.
+In her Ph.D. thesis released in 2012 Patty Wells speculated that a collection of highly polished bead-like pieces from the Pre-Inuit site of Phillip’s Garden may have been from the inside of a rattle.

 Tuck speculated that some of the small, round to oval, white quartz pebbles averaging one centimeter or less in diameter which were sometimes found in small piles with some of the burials at the Maritime Archaic burial site in Port au Choix may have been the contents of a rattle.